 Sl.
-No. Acts/Rule/Policy Applicability & Action Required Responsibility Indian Treasure Trove Act, 1878; Jharkhand Ancient Monuments and Archaeological Sites, Remains and Art Treasures Act, 2016. and State level Acts on Ancient Monuments and Archaeological Sites will not be triggered for this project.
+No. Acts/Rule/Policy Applicability & Action Required Responsibility 3.
+Jharkhand Timber and Other Forest Produce (Transit and Regulation) Rules, 2004 as amended For felling of trees in the forest land identified within the ROW of the transmission line, permission need to be obtained from DFO or authorized ACF.
+JPSIP, Contractor 4.
+Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act 2006 The applicability of this Act has been linked with forest clearance process under Forest (Conservation) Act, 1980 w.e.f.
+August 2009 by MoEF.
+As part of the forest clearance process rights of the Scheduled Tribes and Other Traditional Forest Dwellers is required to be settled by District Collector.
+JPSIP 5.
+Ancient Monuments & Archaeological Sites and Remains Act, 1958; Indian Treasure Trove Act, 1878; Jharkhand Ancient Monuments and Archaeological Sites, Remains and Art Treasures Act, 2016.
+Proposed transmission line did not traverse through archaeological site.
+Thus National and State level Acts on Ancient Monuments and Archaeological sites will not be triggered for this project.
 However, treasure, archaeological artefacts can be found during excavation work; for which procedure laid down in Indian Treasure Trove Act, 1878 would be followed.
-4. Hazardous and Other Wastes (Management and Transboundary Movement) Rules, 2016 Generation of waste oil and used transformer oil at site would attract the provisions of Hazardous Waste and other waste Rules, 2016.
+JPSIP, Contractor 6.
+Hazardous and Other Wastes (Management and Transboundary Movement) Rules, 2016 Generation of waste oil and used transformer oil at site would attract the provisions of Hazardous Waste and other waste Rules, 2016.
 The hazardous wastes have to be disposed through CPCB/SPCB approved recyclers only.
 JPSIP would obtain authorization for hazardous waste under this Rule.
 JPSIP would also maintain record of hazardous waste and submit the desired return (Form 4) in prescribed form to JSPCB.
-JPSIP 5.
+JPSIP 7.
 E-Waste (Management) Rules, 2016 JPSIP, being the bulk consumer of electrical and electronic equipment will ensure that e-waste generated is channelized through collection center or dealer of authorized producer or dismantler or recycler or through the designated take back service provider of the producer to authorized dismantler or recycler.
-JPSIP 6.
+JPSIP 8.
 Central Ground Water Authority (CGWA) Public Notice dated 4 th January 2017 Permission need to be obtain from State Level Ground Water Resources Development Authority and Central Ground Water Authority for installation of bore well and abstraction of ground water resource.
 JPSIP